KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Measuring the signal

 As we rely on photometric redshifts, we need to integrate Eq.~\eqref{eq:sigma_crit} for the redshift probability distributions of the source sample, $n(\zs')$, and the individual redshift probability distribution of each lens, $p(\zl'|\zl)$.
 This provides an effective estimate of $\Sigma_{\rm crit}$ as a function of the lens photometric redshifts:

-To model $p(\zl'|\zl)$ we use a Gaussian centred on the photometric redshift of the given lens and with standard deviation given by the value of $\sigma_z$ associated to the specific sample, as discussed in Sect.~\ref{subsec:lens_sample}.
-The redshift probability distribution of the source sample, $n(\zs')$, is instead obtained from the SOM as described in Sec.~\ref{subsec:source_sample}.
+To model $p(\zl'|\zl)$ we used a Gaussian centred on the photometric redshift of the given lens and with standard deviation given by the value of $\sigma_z$ associated with the specific sample, as discussed in Sect.~\ref{subsec:lens_sample}.
+The redshift probability distribution of the source sample, $n(\zs')$, is instead obtained from the SOM as described in Sect.~\ref{subsec:source_sample}.

 The lensing signal decreases as the distance between the lenses and the sources decreases (due to the $D(\zl, \zs)$ in $\Sigma^{-1}_{\rm crit}$).
 In our case, while the lenses span a large range in redshift ($0.15 < \zl < 0.8$), the signal is limited by the source sample, for which we have robust redshift estimates only up to $\zs = 1.2$ \citep[][]{Wright2020}.
 This means that our lensing efficiency peaks around $z_{\rm ls}\sim0.3$ and rapidly decreases as we approach high redshifts.